Bakulari: Demographics

 As of 2011 census of India, the number of families (houses) residing in this village is 164.
-The Bakulari village has population of 1008 of which 480 are males while 528 are females as per Population Census 2011.
-This village has 137 children (Boys-65, Girls-72) in the age group of 0–6 years which makes up 13.59% of total population of village.
-Average Sex Ratio of Bakulari village is 1100 which is higher than Bihar state average of 918 which is good statistic.
-Child Sex Ratio for the Bakulari as per census is 1108, higher than Bihar average of 935.
+The Bakulari village has a population of 1008, of which 480 are males while 528 are females, as per Population Census 2011.
+This village has 137 children (Boys-65, Girls-72) in the age group of 0–6 years which makes up 13.59% of the total population of the village.
+The average Sex Ratio of Bakulari village is 1100, which is higher than the Bihar state average of 918.
+The child sex ratio for the Bakulari as per census is 1108, higher than Bihar's average of 935.
 It is one of the 102 villages of Guthani Block of Siwan district.

 Education

 Bakulari village is good in terms of education.
-As of 2011 census of India, Bakulari village has higher literacy rate compared to Bihar.
-In 2011, literacy rate of this village was 71.87% compared to 61.80% of Bihar.
-The male literacy stands at 81.20% while female literacy rate was 63.38%.
+As of 2011 census of India, Bakulari village has a higher literacy rate compared to Bihar.
+In 2011, the literacy rate of this village was 71.87% compared to 61.80% in Bihar.
+The male literacy stood at 81.20% while the female literacy rate was 63.38%.
 This village has a very old and famous school of Guthani Block namely "राजकीय मध्य विद्यालय - बकुलारी (Govt.
 Middle School - Bakulari)", which was founded in 1951, but this school is now upgraded from Middle School (up to 8th standard) to Secondary School Certificate (up to 10th standard).
-Now this school provides for Secondary Education to the students not only of this village but also of its various neighbouring villages.
-Addition to this, many people of this village are well educated like Graduates and Post-Graduates in Arts, Engineering, Literature and Science.
+This school provides secondary education to the students, not only of Bakulari but also of its various neighbouring villages.
+In addition to this, many people of this village are well-educated in arts, engineering, literature, and science.
 There is also a Post Office with PIN Code 841239.

 Employment, culture, society and its people

 The local languages are Bhojpuri and Hindi as well.
 There are people of various castes like Brahmins, Baitha (Dhobi), Gond, Rajbhar, Ram (Harijan), Rawat (Bari) etc. along with only 'one family' of Muslim religion in this village.
-Despite such a great diversity, there is 'fraternity and brotherhood' among the residents.
+Despite the diversity, there is 'fraternity and brotherhood' among the residents.
 There are some temples of Hindu deities like Goddesses Maa Kali and Chanki, Lord Hanuman and Lord Shiva.
-The number of employed people of Bakulari village is more than 150 working in Govt. sectors like Indian Railways, Teaching, Defence etc., Private sectors including their own businesses and also working in Indian and Foreign companies as well.
+The number of employed people of Bakulari village is more than 150 working in Govt. sectors like Indian Railways, Teaching, Defence etc., private sectors including their businesses and also in Indian and Foreign companies as well.
 The major section of this village is also dependent on agriculture for its livelihood.
-The agriculture includes farming like cultivation of paddy, wheat, millets, maize etc. and domestication of animals.
+The agriculture includes farming like the cultivation of paddy, wheat, millets, maize etc. and domestication of animals.
 The major sports played by the youth of this village are cricket and football.
 The name of the cricket team of this village is "Sadhu Baba Cricket Club, Bakulari".